nicklockwood/SwiftFormat/README.md

 // swiftformat:enable <rule1> [<rule2> [rule<3> ...]]
 ```

-To temporarily disable all rules use:
+To disable all rules use:

 ```swift
 // swiftformat:disable all